pretix/pretix-docs/docs/tutorial/single-events/payment.md

 ![Page titled 'Payment settings—Payment provider:Bank transfer', displaying options for the bank account type, bank data, details and enabling the payment method.](../../assets/screens/payment/bank-transfer.png "Bank transfer settings screenshot")

-We will also enable bank transfers by navigating back to the payment page for our event :navpath:Event → Settings → Payment: and opening the bank transfer settings.
+We will also enable bank transfers by navigating to :navpath:Event → Settings → Payment: and opening the bank transfer settings.
 We are going to choose "SEPA bank account" as our "Bank account type".
-We will provide our bank account info, i.e. the name of the account holder, IBAN, BIC and the name of the bank in the fields labeled as such.
+We will provide our bank account info: the name of the account holder, IBAN, BIC, and the name of the bank.

-We will then check the box to confirm that we have understood the special conditions that apply to bank transfers as a payment provider in pretix and the box next to "Enable payment method".
+We will then check the box to confirm that we have understood the special conditions that apply to bank transfers as a payment provider in pretix.
+We will also check the box next to "Enable payment method".
 Then, we will click the :btn:Save: button and return to the payment settings.
 Bank transfer, gift card, and Stripe should all have a green ":fa3-check: Enabled" tag next to them now.

 !!!
 Note
-    By default, the pretix software is not able to monitor payments arriving at your bank account.
+    By default, the pretix software cannot to monitor payments arriving at your bank account.
     On pretix Hosted, you can set up automated bank imports.
     On pretix Community and pretix Enterprise, you have to notify the pretix software of incoming payments—either by manually approving payments as complete, or by regularly importing digital bank statements.
     Read our guide on [monitoring incoming payments](../../guides/payment/bank-transfer.md#monitoring-incoming-payments-automatically) before using bank transfer as a payment method in your shop.